History of Paraguay (to 1811)

-No Historical Evidence

 Early explorers and conquistadors

 The recorded history of Paraguay began indirectly in 1516 with the failed expedition of Juan Díaz de Solís to the Río de la Plata estuary, which divides Argentina and Uruguay.
 After Solís's death at the hands of Indians, the expedition renamed the estuary Río de Solís and sailed back to Spain.
 On the home voyage, one of the vessels was wrecked off Santa Catarina Island near the Brazilian coast.
 Among the survivors was Aleixo Garcia, a Portuguese adventurer who over a period of several years acquired a working knowledge of Guaraní.
 Garcia was intrigued by reports of "the White King" who, it was said, lived far to the west and governed cities of incomparable wealth and splendor, a reference to the Inca Empire.
 In 1524, Garcia mustered men and supplies for a trip to the interior and left Santa Catarina with several European companions with the intention of joining or organizing a raid on the dominions of the white king.

 Marching westward, Garcia's group discovered Iguazú Falls, crossed the Río Paraná, and arrived at the site of Asunción thirteen years before it was founded.
 The Guaraní assembled an army of 2,000 warriors to carry out the invasion and set out across the Chaco, a harsh semidesert.
 In the Chaco, they faced drought, floods, and the warlike and nomadic Guaycuru peoples.
 Garcia became the first European to cross the Chaco and penetrated the outer defenses of the Inca Empire to the foothills of the Andes Mountains in present-day Bolivia, eight years in advance of Francisco Pizarro.
 Garcia and the army engaged in plundering and amassed a considerable hoard of silver.
 Counter-attacks by the army of the reigning Inca, Huayna Cápac, forced the Guaraní and Garcia to withdraw.
 Indian allies later murdered Garcia and the other Europeans, but news of the raid on the Incas reached the Spanish explorers on the coast and attracted Sebastian Cabot to the Río Paraguay two years later.